frconor-ebook/meditations/_posts/2025-07-09-the-transfiguration.md

 We know when the Holy Spirit speaks to us.

 A lady told me once how, in spiritual direction in the previous week, she heard some words that struck her in a special way.
 She said that I had said that "the ego must go."
-I hadn\'t remembered saying any such thing.
+I hadn't remembered saying any such thing.

-And she said the following day, after Mass, over breakfast with some friends, "Some non-Catholics joined us, and eventually after a bit of chit-chat, people left to go to work.
+And she said, "The following day, after Mass, over breakfast with some friends, some non-Catholics joined us, and eventually after a bit of chit-chat, people left to go to work.
 And I was left with one particular Buddhist lady.
 And at a certain moment in our conversation, this friend told me, 'You know, the ego must go.'"

 This lady said, "I always know the Holy Spirit speaks through spiritual direction.
 But when I got the same message from this Buddhist lady within twenty-four hours, I really felt the Holy Spirit was working overtime."